formancehq/numary-sdk-python/docs/TransactionsApi.md

-    account = "users:001" # str | Filter transactions with postings involving given account, either as source or destination. (optional) source = "users:001" # str | Filter transactions with postings involving given account at source. (optional) destination = "users:001" # str | Filter transactions with postings involving given account at destination. (optional)
+    account = "users:001" # str | Filter transactions with postings involving given account, either as source or destination. (optional) source = "users:001" # str | Filter transactions with postings involving given account at source. (optional) destination = "users:001" # str | Filter transactions with postings involving given account at destination. (optional) metadata = {} # {str: (bool, date, datetime, dict, float, int, list, str, none_type)} | Filter transactions by metadata key value pairs.
+Nested objects can be used as seen in the example below. (optional)

     # example passing only required values which don't have defaults set
     try: